thelostagents-create/euphoric/README.md

 # Euphoric

-A minimal group-chat app inspired by old-school Discord's simplicity, with deep premium profile customization.
+A minimal group-chat app with deep premium profile customization.

 This is the **web (PWA) foundation** — a mobile-first, installable web app that runs in Safari on iPhone and can be added to the home screen.
 It uses